cloudmesh/classes/_sources/i524/technologies.rst.txt

      that provides auto-scaling and high availability of resources deployed over multiple IaaS cloud.
 The Nimubs Platform tools are cloudinit.d, Phantom and Context Broker.
-In this paper :cite:`nimbus-paper` it is mentioned how to used Nimbus Phantom to deploy auto-scaling solution across multiple NSF FutureGrid clouds.
+In this paper :cite:`nimbus-paper`, the use of Nimbus Phantom
+     to deploy auto-scaling solution across multiple NSF FutureGrid clouds is explained.
 In this implementation Phantom was responsible for deploying instances across multiple clouds and monitoring those instance.
 Nimbus platform supports Nimbus, Open Stack, Amazon and several other clouds.